 AutoCAD

 Autodesk’s flagship 2D and 3D CAD drafting platform.
-Used by engineers, architects, and drafters worldwide.
 Performance is almost entirely determined by single-core CPU speed for 2D work, with GPU and RAM becoming more important for complex 3D workflows.

 AutoCAD is Autodesk’s industry-standard CAD platform for 2D technical drafting and 3D modelling.
-It is used across architecture, engineering, construction, manufacturing, and urban planning.
+Used across architecture, engineering, construction, manufacturing, and urban planning.

 Category: CAD / Engineering | Developer: Autodesk | Platform: Windows, macOS